SmartNEM: Smart Community Neighborhood - driven by energy informatics

 About the project

 SmartNEM is a joint project with University of Stavanger, Norway.
-The vision of the research is to exploit state-of-the-art ICT methods, tools and techniques for the future sustainable energy systems (this is what energy informatics is about).
-We have particular interest in the following technologies for efficient and secure energy systems: fog computing, machine/deep learning, data analytics, blockchain and software defined principles.
+The vision of the research is to exploit state-of-the-art ICT methods, tools and techniques for the future sustainable energy system (this is what energy informatics is about).
+We have particular interest in the following technologies for efficient and secure energy systems: fog computing, machine learning, data analytics, blockchain and software defined principles.
 We will develop new models and algorithms to provide the power grid operators with intelligent energy management with privacy preservation in local regions.
-The duration of the project is 2017 - 2021.
+The duration of the project is 2017 - 2022.

 Investigate an ICT driven decentralized grid infrastructure supported by prosumers.
 It would allow DSOs and TSOs to achieve community level grid reliability, peak shaving and secure supply.
 A fog computing based information intensive data hub, blockchain and machine/deep learning techniques will be utilized for creating a self-organizing and self-optimizing, integrated, secure and privacy preserving community energy management system.